 In limited circumstances to settle certain insurance claim liabilities prior to the Company entering run-off in early 2003, the Company from time to time since the late 1970s purchased from various life insurance companies structured settlement annuities naming the settling claimants as payees.
 In many of those settlements, the Company was named the owner of the annuity and is contingently liable to the claimant for the unpaid periodic payments in the event of the default or insolvency of the life insurance company.
-The Company has calculated the present value (at a 4.2% discount rate) of such future unpaid annuity installments as of December 31, 2007.
-That value, associated with approximately 200 annuities, is \$25.2 million.
+The Company has calculated the present value (at a 4.2% discount rate) of such future unpaid annuity installments.
+As shown in the following table, the Company reports that its contingent liabilities for future unpaid annuity installments totaled \$31.0 million at December 31, 2008.
+These reserves are no longer carried in the statutory balance sheets.

 In connection with the intercompany pooling agreement as amended in 2003, the Company has ceded to LMC all its insurance liabilities, including any contingent liabilities for structured settlement annuities, and has transferred to LMC assets or rights thereto, including annuities owned by the Company (see note 5).
-Therefore, the \$25.2 million of contingent exposure for structured settlement annuity liabilities is contingent on LMC as well as on the respective life companies.
+Therefore, the \$31.0 million of contingent exposure for structured settlement annuity liabilities is contingent on LMC as well as on the respective life companies.